 Audit Committee Risk Oversight.
 As prescribed in its charter, the Audit Committee oversees the company's accounting, financial reporting and internal controls, as well as the integrity of the company's financial statements, the company's compliance with applicable laws related to accounting and financial reporting, and the company's assessment of risk and risk management.
-This includes oversight of risk management in connection with the adequacy and effectiveness of the company's disclosure controls and procedures and internal controls over financial reporting.
+This includes oversight of risk management in connection with the adequacy and effectiveness of the company's disclosure controls and procedures and internal controls over financial reporting, risks relating to significant transactions and structures, and risks to proper financial reporting.
 The Audit Committee is responsible for reviewing and discussing with management and the company's independent registered public accounting firm any guidelines and policies relating to risk assessments and risk management within the scope of the Audit Committee's activities.
 This includes the measures that management takes to monitor, control, and minimize the company's major financial risk exposures.